 We’ve all been there before.
 We don’t want a slice of cake at a family party, so we receive countless passive aggressive comments about how we should live a little.

-At the end of the day, it’s something we need to learn to write off.
+At the end of the day, these judgments are something we need to learn to write off.
 Easier said than done, I know.
-But people are ALWAYS going to make these comments.
+But people are alllllllways going to make these comments.

-That’s why it’s important to stay focused on YOU.
+That’s why it’s important to stay focused on yourself.
 Eat what you want.
 Remember your goals.
 Commend yourself on your amazing progress.
 Don’t worry about what anyone else thinks, because YOU are what matters.

 It feels like they do, and it might feel awkward in the moment, but every single person gets over it almost immediately.
-If you skipped out on Grandma’s green bean casserole at Thanksgiving and she questioned you about it, I can guarantee that she has gotten over it.
+If you skipped out on Grandma’s Pumpkin Pie at the last family party and she questioned you about it, I can guarantee that she has gotten over it.